 How to Fix Unidentified Network No Internet Access Error?

 There are a lot of solutions that fix this Unidentified Network No Internet Access message permanently in your computer.
 So scroll down and go through the list of these quick and easy solutions to get your problem solved in no time.
+Also, know what you should do when your Internet gets cut for a few seconds.

 Method #1 Restart Your Computer or Laptop